Canop/broot/website/docs/common-problems.md

 # Trouble with PowerShell Encoding

-PowerShell is know to have problem with text encoding, for some reason the default is not UTF-8, if you want more compatibility it's advice to set encoding to UTF-8:
+PowerShell is known to have problem with text encoding, for some reason the default is not UTF-8, if you want more compatibility it's advice to set encoding to UTF-8:

 Quick & Dirty (only for current session of powershell): use the command `[Console]::OutputEncoding = [System.Text.Encoding]::UTF8`